CJ Bronaugh

 Strengths

-- Ball Skills & Playmaking Instincts: Demonstrates a natural ability to locate and track the football in the air, making acrobatic plays at the catch point.
-His junior year production of 30 tackles, 6 interceptions, and 3 pick-sixes showcases his ball-hawking tendencies and ability to create turnovers.
+• Ball Skills & Playmaking: Demonstrates a natural ability to locate and play the football in the air, making acrobatic plays at the catch point to prevent big gains.
+His production in 2024, which included 6 interceptions and 3 pick-sixes, highlights his tendency to create turnovers.

 Areas to Improve